-NEWS: Kodachrome has been replace by 64T -> has been replaced by Ektachrome 100d -> has been replaced by Vision3 50d (well not really because this is a negative film....)
-So, no more reversal super-8 color (at least from Kodak, but there are still some other brands on the market) I am afraid, but you can still develop negative as reversal).
+NEWS: Kodachrome has been replaced by 64T -> has been replaced by Ektachrome 100d -> has been replaced by Vision3 50d (well not really because this is a negative film....)
+NEWS FLASH, in 2018 Kodak brought back to life KODAK EKTACHROME 100D Color Reversal Film!

 |Some older cameras loaded with Ektachrome 100D may automatically set the exposure to ISO 160.
 In many situations, results at an ISO 160 exposure setting (approx. 1/2 stop underexposed) would still be acceptable.
 The majority of super 8 cameras made prior to 1970 came with a fixed film exposure setting of ISO 40.
 At an ISO 40 exposure setting (approx. 1 1/4 stop overexposed), this film would require either the use of a neutral density filter (0.3 ND) or process E-6 'Pull Processing' to compensate for this overexposure.
 Prior to exposing the film at an ISO 40 setting, verify with your developing laboratory that they offer the appropriate E-6 'Pull Process.'
 Want to know more info about the Ektachrome 100D Color

 Reversal Film 7285?
 Download Kodak's Ektachrome 100d technical data sheets (PDF).
 For a more in depth article on which camera to choose, read this article by Nanolab.
 Reversal film for motion imaging has a powerful ability to emulate reality and bring a story to life.
 Film is about depth; it's about nuance of color, flow of movement.
 Super 8 EKTACHROME 100D Color Reversal Film delivers the power of film.
 The film process is E-6.